Bringing the Watery Sense of Place

-Beyond the themed meal, the dinner is focused on education and advocacy.
+Beyond the themed meal, the dinner was focused on education and advocacy.
 “We’re trying to give more insight into seafood,” says Alice Collective founder Ted Wilson.
 “People can walk away with the right message on how to navigate the ecosystem of their food.”

 Know Your Kelp Forest

-During the dinner, Tristin McHugh, Northern California regional manager of Reef Check California (which received the proceeds from the event), shares data and observations from her dives in the North Coast’s kelp forests.
-Giant kelp provide a floating canopy for a rich, dynamic marine ecosystem, she explains.
+During the dinner, Tristin McHugh, Northern California regional manager of Reef Check California (which received the proceeds from the event), shared data and observations from her dives in the North Coast’s kelp forests.
+Giant kelp provide a floating canopy for a rich, dynamic marine ecosystem, she explained.
 That can include thousands of species of fish, invertebrates like sea stars and urchins and abalone, marine mammals, and other varieties of seaweed.
 This kelp forest also mitigates coastal erosion from wave impact and sea level rise while taking in carbon dioxide and producing oxygen, thereby helping to regulate greenhouse gases.